 Speeding Battery Charging from Generators

 Speeding battery charging from generators is cheap, effective and relatively simple.
-This article by RV Books’ Collyn Rivers explains how to do it.
+Few people, however, know how to do it.
+In many a campground, generators plug away for hours on end in vain attempts to fully charge their batteries.
+This article by RV Books’ Collyn Rivers explains how to get it right first and every time.

-Many 230 volt portable generators have a nominal 12-volt output.
-This outlet is intended for powering 12-volt appliances directly.
-It typically supplies up to 8.0 amps (with or without a battery).
-The 12-volt output is typically 13.65 volts.
-This will partially charge a deeply discharged battery at 5-8 amps but then drops back to a mere 1.0 amp once the battery is 40% or so charged.
-Even if that outlet is marked ‘battery charger’ it may take a day to reach even 50%-60% charge.
-Despite this, owners may have generators plugging away for hours in vain attempts to fully charge.
+Almost all portable generators have a nominal 12-volt output.
+This outlet is primarily intended for powering 12-volt appliances directly (i.e. with no need for a battery).
+It typically supplies up to 8.0 amps.
+The ’12-volt’ output is typically 13.65 volts on light loads.
+Such output will partially charge a deeply discharged battery at 5-8 amps.
+Once the battery is 40%-50% charged, the current drops to an amp or so.
+Even if that outlet is marked ‘battery charger’ it may take a day or more to reach 60%-70%.
+It should eventually reach full charge, but may take a week or more to do so.

-The cheapest solution for speeding battery charging from generators is to use a basic 20 to 30 amp (230 volts) charger connected to the generator’s 230 volts ac outlet.
+A cheap way of speeding battery charging from generators is via a basic 20 to 30 amp (230 volts) chain-store battery charger.
+You connect this to the generator’s 230 volts ac outlet.
 This will recharge a 100 amp hour battery from deeply discharged to about 80% within about six hours.
-A more costly multi-stage (dc-dc) 20 amp charger will achieve close to 100% in even less about the same time.
+A more costly multi-stage (dc-dc) 20 amp charger may reach 100% in even less time.
+Do not attempt to charge lithium batteries via a cheap charger.
+While normally rugged, (as with AGM batteries) they can be damaged or wrecked by overvoltage charging.

 For a fuller explanation see dc-dc charging on this website.

-Switch-mode devices require ‘clean’ electricity.
-That from many generators is ‘dirty’.
-All generator motors accelerate on each power stroke and slow on their compression stroke.
-The generator flywheel’s inertia (resistance to change) is intended to dampen such rapid changes, but lack flywheel size and mass to do so sufficiently.
-The rapid speed changes overlay voltage spikes on the output.
-This so-called ‘dirty’ electricity causes the charger’s protective circuits to limit output or switch itself off.
+Such generators speed up during each power stroke.
+They slow again on each compression stroke.
+The generator flywheel’s resistance to changing only partially dampens such rapid changes (they lack the size and mass to do so sufficiently).
+The consequent rapid speed changes cause voltage spikes on the electric output.
+Sensing ‘dirty’ electricity may cause a switch-mode charger’s protective circuits to limit output, or even switch itself off.

-Whilst the cause is the generator, each vendor invariably claims their product works fine (but not together).
-Each then blames the other’s product.
-Always buy both from the same vendor.
-Insist they must work with each other.
+An owner faced with this (not uncommon) issue has a further problem.
+While the cause is the generator, each vendor may claim their product works fine (albeit not together).
+Each vendor tends to blame the other’s product.
+To avoid this, always buy both from the same vendor insisting they must work with each other.

 Speeding battery charging from generators – power factor